 - All requests will be processed together at the end of the pre-registration period based on scheduling algorithm rules including: class year, major, and the course sequence priority you assign.
 The rules will give additional priority to the first two courses you list in your majors.
 Courses eligible for major priority are marked with an asterisks after you enter them.
 These may be listed after non-major electives that are popular or in demand provided you are not in a major where there is competition for seats even among majors.

-- All Primary Requests are processed first; then Alternate Requests if Primary Requests fail.
+- All the Primary Requests are processed first (primary priority 1, then primary priority 2, then primary priority 3, primary priority 4, primary priority 5, etc.); then Alternate Requests are processed, if all the Primary Requests fail.
 Use any section option to improve chances of getting a complete schedule.
-You will not be rejected from any primary for a time conflict with a course resulting from the any section option.
 All primaries are scheduled first.